-On July 27, 2020, the Company's S-Corporation election (the "S Election") was terminated by the Company's stockholders in connection with the Offering.
-As a result, the Company will now be taxed at the corporate level as a C-Corporation for U.S federal and state income tax purposes.
-Prior to July 27, 2020, as the Company was taxed as an S-Corporation for U.S. federal income tax purposes and for most states, net income or loss was allocated to the stockholders and was included on their individual income tax returns.
+On July 27, 2020, the Company's S-Corporation election (the "S Election") was revoked by the Company's stockholders in connection with the Offering.
+As a result, the Company is now taxed at the corporate level as a C-Corporation for U.S federal and state income tax purposes.
+Prior to July 27, 2020, as the Company was taxed as an S-Corporation for U.S. federal income tax purposes and for most states, net income or loss was allocated to the stockholders and included on their income tax returns.
 In certain states, the Company was taxed at the corporate level.
 Accordingly, the income tax provision or benefit was based on taxable income allocated to these states.
 In certain foreign jurisdictions, the Company was taxed at the corporate level.
-Similar to states, the income tax provision or benefit was based on taxable income sourced to these foreign jurisdictions.
+Similar to states, the income tax provision or benefit was based on taxable inco

-Certain foreign subsidiaries in which we own greater than 50% of the equity by measure of vote or value are treated as controlled foreign companies ("CFCs") for U.S. federal income tax purposes and most states under the IRS foreign tax regulations.
-The income and loss from these entities is reported on the Company's U.S. federal and some state income tax returns when the foreign earnings are repatriated or deemed to be repatriated to the U.S. In conjunction with the termination of the S Election, certain direct and indirect wholly owned foreign subsidiaries that were previously treated as disregarded entities for U.S. federal income tax purposes and most states under the Internal Revenue Service ("IRS") "check-the-box" regulations, "unchecked-the-box" to become regarded entities and as a result, became CFCs.
+Certain foreign subsidiaries in which we own greater than 50% of the equity by measure of vote or value are treated as controlled foreign companies ("CFCs") for U.S. federal income tax and most states purposes.
+In conjunction with the termination of the S Election, certain direct and indirect wholly owned foreign subsidiaries that were previously treated as disregarded entities for U.S. federal income tax purposes and most states under the Internal Revenue Service ("IRS") "check-the-box" regulations, "unchecked-the-box" to become regarded entities and as a result, became CFCs.
 Prior to these elections, the income and loss from these entities was reported on the Company's U.S. federal and most state income tax returns in addition to being reported on a foreign jurisdiction tax return regardless of whether or not the earnings were repatriated.

 We record deferred income taxes using the liability method.
 We recognize deferred tax assets and liabilities for future tax consequences of events that have been previously recognized in the consolidated financial statements and tax returns.
 The measurement of deferred tax assets and liabilities is based on provisions of the enacted tax law.
+The effect of a change in tax laws or rates on deferred tax assets and liabilities is recognized in income in the period that includes the enactment date.
 The effects of future changes in tax laws or rates are not anticipated.
 A valuation allowance is recorded when it is more likely than not that some or all of the deferred tax assets will not be realized.